ersmax/ProjectsCpp/06_Structures_Classes/6.12_Mystery_Box/README.md

 - `void output()` - Displays all items currently in the box (numbered list)
 - `bool isValidIndex(int idx) const` - Validates if an index is within the valid range of items

 **Design Rationale**: Manages the collection of produce items with encapsulation.
-The class ensures data integrity through bounds checking and provides a clear interface for manipulating box contents.
+The class ensures data integrity through bounds checking and provides a clear interface for manipulating box contents of class FuitsVegetables.

 ## Helper Functions